 In New York City, Mario Gooden, principal architect and founder in the New York firm Huff + Gooden, has designed sunlit buildings, often with transparent and translucent walls, from Los Angeles to Johannesburg.

-At Columbia University, his colleague Mabel Wilson is part of the team designing a memorial, a smooth ring of granite on the UVA campus.
+At Columbia University, his colleague Mabel Wilson is part of the team designing a memorial in a smooth ring of granite on the UVA campus.
 When it opens in the spring, it will hold the known and unknown names of 5,000 enslaved people who worked here, in a form that recalls a broken shackle and the music of a ring shout.

 Walter Hood, creative director and founder of Hood Design in Oakland, California, will join Gooden and Wilson.
 A professor at the University of California, Berkeley, in landscape architecture and urban design, he has won national recognition, including the 2019 Dorothy and Lilian Gish Prize and a 2019 MacArthur fellowship for work like the Broad Museum Plaza in Los Angeles, inviting a walk among 100-year-old olive trees.